f2mahmud/RNN-encoder-LinearVSGruVS-Lstm-/README.md

 An implementation of an Encoder:

-To have a better idea about this code is to be run, you can follow the instructions below:
+To have a better idea about the project, you can follow the instructions below:

 • Go through the tutorial “Classifying Names with a Character-Level RNN” http://pytorch.org/tutorials/intermediate/char rnn classification tutorial.html
 • Download the data associated with the tutorial.
-In your Python notebook within Google Colab, use the following instructions to download the data into the working directory of the virtual machine:
+In a Python notebook within Google Colab(if you are using one), use the following instructions to download the data into the working directory of the virtual machine:
 !wget https://download.pytorch.org/tutorial/data.zip
 !unzip data.zip